How to Create PDF Files in .NET Core with IronPDF

 End Class

-This controller method generates a PDF document and returns it as a downloadable file, perfect for server-side processing in web applications.
-You could also use a MemoryStream object to handle the PDF document creation as shown in the PDF to MemoryStream guide.
-For more complex scenarios, consider using ASPX to PDF conversion or URL to PDF conversion.
-The library also supports loading PDFs from memory and exporting PDFs to different formats.
+The controller method generates a PDF document and returns it as a downloadable file, perfect for server-side processing.
+For more complex scenarios, consider using URL to PDF conversion to render live web pages directly to PDF.

 var renderer = new ChromePdfRenderer();